Bylaws, Kress Foundation History of Art Department

 II.
 DEPARTMENTAL OFFICERS AND ADVISORS

-Departmental officers and advisors selected from the regular faculty are the Chairperson, Director of Graduate Studies, Graduate Advisors in European/American and in East Asian Art, Undergraduate Advisor, and the Chairperson of the Department Travel Committee.
+Departmental officers and advisors selected from the regular faculty are the Chairperson, Director of Graduate Studies, Graduate Advisors in European/American and in East Asian Art, Undergraduate Coordinator, and the Chairperson of the Department Travel Committee.

 A. Department Chairperson